Jeremy Crosmer

 DSO member since 2017

-Jeremy Crosmer is a remarkable artist—both as a cellist and a composer.
-He completed multiple graduate degrees from the University of Michigan in cello, composition, and theory pedagogy, and received his DMA in 2012 at age 24.
-From 2012 to 2017 he served as Assistant Principal Cello with the Grand Rapids Symphony and joined the Detroit Symphony Orchestra in May of 2017.
+Jeremy Crosmer is a remarkable young artist—both as a cellist and a composer.
+He completed multiple graduate degrees from the University of Michigan in cello, composition, and theory pedagogy, and received his D.M.A. in 2012 at age 24.
+From 2012 to 2017 he served as the Assistant Principal cellist in the Grand Rapids Symphony, and joined the Detroit Symphony Orchestra in May of 2017.

-Crosmer is the composer and arranger for the GRS Music for Health Initiative, which pairs symphonic musicians with music therapists to bring classical music to hospitals.
-In March of 2017, the Helen DeVos Children's Hospital launched a music channel that runs continuously, using four hours of meditative music composed by Crosmer and performed by musicians of the GRS.
+Crosmer is a recipient of the League of American Orchestras’ 2021 Ford Musician Award for Excellence in Community Service for his work piloting the DSO’s partnership with Gesher Human Services.
+He was also honored with the Gesher Impact Award in 2025.
+Additionally, he is the sole composer and arranger for the Grand Rapids Symphony’s Music for Health Initiative, which pairs symphonic musicians with music therapists to bring classical music to hospitals.
+In March of 2017 the Helen DeVos Children's Hospital launched a music TV channel that runs continuously using four hours of meditative music composed by Crosmer.

 Crosmer is a founding member of the modern music ensemble Latitude 49.
-He is also a current member of the band ESME—a duo that aims to broaden the education of classical music by bringing crossovers and mashups of pop and classical music to schools throughout Michigan.
+He is also a current member of the band ESME—a duo that brings crossovers and mashups of pop and classical music to schools throughout Michigan.
 ESME released its first CD in December of 2016.
+Crosmer was also a part of the World Map project with the Four Corners Ensemble, recording Shuying Li’s cello concerto “Matilda’s Dream” in 2020.
+Crosmer was awarded the prestigious Theodore Presser Graduate Music Award in 2011 to publish, record, and perform his Crosmer-Popper duets.
+The recording with Julie Albers and the sheet music are both available online.